Why care about Systemd?

 - Systemd is incredibly fast (1 second to boot).
 It was not designed with speed in mind, but doing things correctly avoids all the delays currently incurred by the boot process.

-- systemd assumes that all resources may appear and dissapear at any time. it is hotplug capable.
+- systemd assumes that all resources may appear and disappear at any time.
+It’s hotplug capably.